-Additionally, the YWCA will honored U.S. Cellular with a new recognition, YWCA's 2012 Partner in Equality Award, for their excellence in reviewed and scored by promoting equality in business and community.
+Additionally, the YWCA honored U.S. Cellular with YWCA's 2012 Partner in Equality Award for their excellence in promoting equality in business and community.
 "We feel they best exemplify the mission of the YWCA.
 They are a great role model for our community," said Lorie Matthews, 2012 YWCA Tribute to Women chair.

-For more information on the YWCA's Tribute to Women, please contact Danielle Benson at (865) 523-6126 or DBenson@ ywcaknox.com or visit our website at www.ywcaknox.
+For more information on the YWCA's Tribute to Women, please contact Danielle Benson at (865) 523-6126 or DBenson@ ywcaknox.com or visit our website at www.ywcaknox.com